supervisely-ecosystem/import-images/README.md

 🔥 `1.2.0` Starting from this version application automatically compares image file extension with actual image MIME type and corrects extension if needed.
 For example: if you import image `my_image.png`, but it is actually a TIFF then the image will be automatically renamed to `my_image.tiff`.

+🖼️ `1.2.29` Starting from this version added support for `.jfif` format.

+✅ `1.2.31` Starting from this version added support for `.avif` and `.heic` formats.
+Additionally, fixed case sensitivity issues for file extensions.

 #### Input files structure